milliephanillie/stock-quantity-mgmt/README.md

-# Stock Quanity Management WordPress Plugin Exercise
+# WooCommerce Storefront Developer Exercise

 A simple plugin to manage the stock quantity changes in a bulk fashion.